ltoscano/legacybridge-oss-cobol/README.md

 This Python rewrite brings the power of modern AI frameworks to COBOL modernization.
 With structured orchestration, token-efficient performance, and fully observable AI agents, it turns a complex legacy transformation into a **repeatable, scalable, and cost-effective pipeline**.

 **🚀 Ready to modernize your mainframe?
-Start now with Docker or Python!**
+Start now with Docker and Python!**

 ---